Reopening states too early will bring deadlier outcomes, coronavirus projection models show - Local News 8

 Reopening states too early will bring deadlier outcomes, coronavirus projection models show

-Seven coronavirus models show US deaths from coronavirus will keep rising in the coming weeks.
-But how sharply the death toll rises depends on how much “contact reduction” Americans practice, the Centers for Disease Control and Prevention said.
+Seven coronavirus models show US coronavirus deaths will rise in coming weeks, but how sharply depends on how much “contact reduction” Americans practice, the Centers for Disease Control and Prevention said.

 “Conversely, models that do not incorporate as strong contact reductions … suggest that total deaths may continue to rise quickly.”